paulusjacobus/grbl-1/README.md

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 This version of Grbl runs on a STM32F10x processor.
 For the appropriate boards see our website https://awesome.tech/buy-gerbil/

-The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
-It is able to maintain up to 100kHz of stable, jitter free control pulses.
+The controller is written in highly optimized C utilizing every clever feature of the STM32-chips to achieve precise timing and asynchronous operation.
+It is able to maintain up to 100kHz of stable, jitter free control pulses and PWM up to 80kHz.
+See specifications [click here] https://awesome.tech/new-super-gerbil-cnc/

 It accepts standards-compliant g-code and has been tested with the output of several CAM tools with no problems.
 Arcs, circles and helical motion are fully supported, as well as, all other primary g-code commands.
 Macro functions, variables, and most canned cycles are not supported, but we think GUIs can do a much better job at translating them into straight g-code anyhow.